 - Activation Code.
-The unique activation token assigned to the device. - The communication server address.
+The unique activation token assigned to the device. - The communication server address. - QR Code.
+The unique QR Code containing the activation token and the communication server address. - Hardware.

-Hardware.
 You can view here the device hardware information, available only for managed (activated) devices.
 Hardware information is checked every 12 hours and updated if changes occur.